 Note: Journal of Applied Pharmaceutical Science is a member of the World Association of Medical Editors.
 Please click here for more details about peer review and editorial policies.

 JAPS may grant the partial/full waiver in article processing charges to the authors who are unable to pay the APCs due to financial restrictions.
 Only the authors from low-income countries can apply for the waiver.
-The waiver is applicable for one article per year for each submitting author.
+Please send your waiver requests to firstname.lastname@example.org with complete details.

 All the articles published in JAPS are distributed under a creative commons attribution 4.0 International license (read detailed license information here).
 The journal allows the author(s) to hold the copyright of their work.

 JAPS is a RoMEO green journal.
 The journal allows the authors to self-archive pre-print, post-print, and publisher's version of the articles in any OAI-compliant repository.

 The authors should ensure the originality of their contents while preparing a manuscript draft.
 In case the authors have used the work and/or words of others this must be appropriately cited or quoted.
 All the articles submitted to JAPS shall be screened for plagiarism using iThenticate (online plagiarism detection software).
 In case, plagiarism is detected during the review/editorial process, such manuscript(s) will be rejected immediately.
 If the plagiarism is proven after publication, such manuscript(s) will be retracted from the journal and an appropriate announcement will be placed in this regard.
 We can also consider appropriate action against authors depending upon the seriousness of the case.
 It includes;